 West Virginia’s motto is “wild and wonderful,” and that really does describe a visit to this east coast state.
-It might not be the most popular tourist destination in America, but it’s an ideal place to check out if you like off-the-beaten path destinations with a distinct culture and a unique vibe.
+It might not be the most popular tourist destination in America, but it’s an ideal place to check out if you like off-the-beaten-path destinations with a distinct culture and a unique vibe.

 This is a rugged state with rolling landscapes that awaken the senses and promise plenty of adventure.
 Outdoor lovers will find rock climbing, whitewater rafting, mountain biking, and hiking opportunities galore, and that’s just the beginning.
-It’s known as an outdoor capital of the east, but also has plenty of opportunities for relaxation in its spas and restaurants with southern hospitality.
+It’s known as an outdoor capital of the east, but also has plenty of opportunities for relaxation in its spa resorts and restaurants with southern hospitality.
 Music lovers will thoroughly enjoy the country and bluegrass scenes, and foodies can feast on local favorites like barbecue, biscuits, and fried green tomatoes.

 If you’re looking to beat the crowds and experience a uniquely American destination, make sure to add these great places to visit in West Virginia to your bucket list!

 Look out for our newsletters in your inbox soon.